History of the Jews in Vienna: The Holocaust (1938–1945)

-Just one day after the Anschluss in March 1938, Jews were being harassed in Vienna.
+Following the Anschluss in March 1938, the estimated 206,000 population of Jews in Vienna faced severe harassment.
 They were driven through the streets of Vienna, their homes and shops were plundered and the process of Aryanisation began.
 These events reached their climax in the Kristallnacht pogrom of 9–10 November 1938.
-All synagogues and prayer houses in Vienna were destroyed – the Stadttempel was the sole survivor because its location in a residential area prevented it from being burned down.
+All synagogues and prayer houses in Vienna were destroyed except one – the Stadttempel was the sole survivor because its location in a residential area prevented it from being burned down.
 Most Jewish shops were plundered and then closed down; over 6000 Jews were arrested in this one night, the majority were deported to the Dachau concentration camp in the following days.
 The Nuremberg Laws applied in Austria from May 1938; they were reinforced with innumerable anti-semitic decrees.
 Jews were gradually robbed of their freedoms, were blocked from almost all professions, were shut out of schools and universities, and were forced to wear the Yellow badge.

+According to the Government of Vienna, over 65,000 Viennese Jews were exported to concentration camps and murdered.

 The Nazis dissolved Jewish organisations and institutions, hoping to force Jews to emigrate.
 Their plans succeeded – by the end of 1941, 130,000 Jews had left Vienna, 30,000 of whom went to the USA.
 They left behind all of their property, but were forced to pay the Reich Flight Tax, a tax on all émigrés from the Third Reich; some received financial support from international aid organisations so that they could pay this tax.
 Following the Wannsee Conference in January 1942, where the Nazis resolved to completely annihilate the Jewish population, the majority of the Jews who had stayed in Vienna became victims of the Holocaust.
 Of the more than 65,000 Viennese Jews who were deported to concentration camps, only a few more than 2000 survived.